Network Science and Intertec Systems Forge Strategic Partnership to Accelerate AI Adoption for the UAE Market

 About Network Science

 Network Science is at the forefront of AI and Deep Tech Innovation.
-Through bold innovation and deep collaboration, supported by 400+ AI / Deep Tech use cases, Network Science is empowering businesses to develop an AI – first mindset, achieving sustainable competitive advantage and making a meaningful global impact.
+Through bold innovation and deep collaboration, supported by 400+ AI / Deep Tech use cases, Network Science is empowering businesses to develop an AI–first mindset, achieving sustainable competitive advantage and making a meaningful global impact.
+For further details, please visit www.networkscience.ai

 About Intertec Systems